-Several Hope College projects have received grants from the Michigan Space Grant Consortium (MSGC).
+Several Hope College projects have received grants from the Michigan Space Grant Consortium.

-A total of 20 projects from Hope — every proposal submitted by the college — received funding from the consortium through its 2020-21 grant period.
-The awards to Hope projects, which total $95,500, include 11 fellowships for students conducting collaborative research with members of the faculty, seven “seed grants” for faculty research, and two program awards for Hope outreach initiatives geared toward enriching project-based learning for middle and high school students.
+A total of 17 projects from Hope received funding from the consortium through its 2021-22 grant period.
+The awards to Hope projects, which total $77,000, include 14 fellowships for students conducting collaborative research with members of the faculty, a “seed grant” for faculty research, and two awards for programs focused on improving math, science, engineering and technology education and teacher training.

 Hope will provide additional support, including stipends for students as they conduct research during the summer, and matching funds for the faculty and institutional projects.